haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 </p>
 <p align="center">Found 2 matches of TLS certificates to a given Private Key</p>

-You can read more about it [here](https://trufflesecurity.com/blog/driftwood-know-if-private-keys-are-sensitive/) to figure out how it really works behind the scenes.
+You can read more about [here](https://trufflesecurity.com/blog/driftwood-know-if-private-keys-are-sensitive/) to figure out how it really works behind the scenes.
 <br /><br />

 ### Wrapping Up